 - I Want My Beloved to Be Happy: Why Fanny browbeats Marius into going away to sea rather than staying in Marseilles and marrying her. ("I want you to be happy!")

-- Law of Inverse Fertility: Fanny and Marius share one night of passion the night before Marius ships out.
+- One-Night-Stand Pregnancy: Fanny and Marius share one night of passion the night before Marius ships out.
 Guess what Fanny does nine months later.

 - Selective Obliviousness: Fanny's mother Honorine is skeptical about Panisse's proposal to Fanny, noting the age difference and saying that Fanny will probably cheat on him, and admit it when he confronts her.
 Panisse considers this and says that if he never asks, maybe she won't tell.